 The Rockwell Coup encourages us to look beyond Schoenberg to Schoenberg’s guiding light, Brahms.
 Brahms is now closer to the center of the family.

 We are not fossils yet.
 We are in motion.
 We are moving targets and what we seek is also moving.
-By the time we get what we seek, it may be useless.
+By the time we get what we seek, it may be useless, or worse–out of fashion; we might find ourselves stranded on an island with it.
+(See “Stranded Assets”)

-I fell in with some composers and I am trying to document how we spoke about these terms as ways forward, with the aim of disovering and exploring how things work and levering ourselves out of ruts and finding The Road to the Open – Der Weg Ins Freie.
+I fell in with some composers and I am trying to document how we spoke about things.
+There is no interest in fossilizing anything, but to take these terms/concepts as ways forward, levering ourselves out of ruts into The Road to the Open –Der Weg Ins Freie.
 (Arthur Schnitzler)

 More specifically, I am interested in maximalists getting real and minimalists growing rich in complexities.